 As for all of the personal attacks — some including death-threats — that readers make in their nasty emails to me, I understand that people need to let off steam, especially in these difficult economic times.
 It goes with the territory of being a critic who takes his job seriously.
 Sticks and stones.
 I'm not going away.

-By definition, being a critic means it is our job to "criticize."
+By definition, being a critic means it is my job to "criticize."
 I wrote this review just as I approach writing any piece of criticism — with honesty, patience, sincerity, and a singular mission to express my ideas as clearly and briefly as possible.
 I gave "Toy Story 3" a C+, and I stand by that grade, although it probably deserves a "C-" because it is a "dissappointing" movie.
 A masterpiece like Stanley Kubrick's "Full Metal Jacket" only has a "96%" rating on RT, but I don't think anyone's losing sleep over the fact that it isn't a perfect "100%."
 It's still a far better film than "Toy Story 3."
 If you doubt me, I challenge you to watch them back-to-back.
 There is only one right answer.
 Not only does TS3 not belong in anyone's list of the top 10,000 films of all time, but it is clearly the weakest film of the franchise trilogy.

 To feign indignation over such a trivial issue as an aggregate website's score is a sign of ulterior motives from people pandering to some imaginary form of lowest common denominator.
 It's the same kind of intellectual virus that has ruined journalism and the media in America.
 Bon appetit.
 You came to me for my opinion, and I freakin' gave it you.